bilan604/GooglePagerank/readme.md

 MAT167: 5/21/2022 - 5/28/2022

-The goal of the project was to explaining the Google Pagerank algorithm and why it works.
+The task for this project was to explain the Page Rank algorithm and why it works.
 To figure that out, I coded a way to calculate the page ranks and used the  Power and Dense methods as well.

-Note: The teleportation (teleporting away) parameter got cut off in the screenshot for Figure 2 + (1-tp)/n.
-Please refer to the Jupyter Notebook.
+Note: The teleportation (teleporting away) parameter got cut off in the screenshot for Figure 2.
+It should add (1-tp)/n on the last line.
+Refer to the Jupyter Notebook if replicating.